 If you suffer from chronic bloating try adding at least 30 minutes of exercise to your daily routine.

-Personally my go-to choice is yoga, as there are so many wonderful positions that create extension and contraction of the abdomen such as cat/cow, child’s pose, or seated twists to really help increase circulation, massage the colon, help to release gas and help keep your digestive system running smoothly.
+Personally, my go-to choice is yoga, as there are so many wonderful positions that create extension and contraction of the abdomen.
+For example: cat/cow, child’s pose, or seated twists.
+These really help increase circulation, massage the colon, help to release gas and help keep your digestive system running smoothly.

-Of course you can also opt for pilates, running, walking, a good gym workouts etc. instead which will also work nicely.
+Of course, you can also opt for pilates, running, walking, a good gym workout etc. instead which will also work nicely.

 No. 9 – Keep an eye on your salt intake